Václav Hladký

-Václav Hladký (born 14 November 1990) is a Czech professional footballer who plays as a goalkeeper for side Burnley.
+Václav Hladký (born 14 November 1990) is a Czech professional footballer who plays as a goalkeeper most recently for side Burnley.
 He has previously played for Zbrojovka Brno and Slovan Liberec in his homeland, St Mirren in Scotland, Salford City and Ipswich Town in England.
 He has represented his country at youth level up to under-20.

 Career

 Zbrojovka Brno

 Having signed in 2012, he spent his first year as second choice goalkeeper behind Radek Petr, but was made first choice in 2013.
 He made his début on the opening day of 2013–14 season against FK Jablonec, managing to keep a clean sheet.
 During his time at the club, Brno goalkeeping coach Luboš Přibyl compared him to fellow Czech goalkeeper Petr Čech.
 On 18 October 2014, he was sent off against Sparta Prague.
 During the 2014–15 season he was dropped from the team after a series of mistakes, and by the end of the season declared he wanted to leave the club having fallen behind Dušan Melichárek as the club's number one.